microsoft/genaiscript/docs/src/content/docs/reference/scripts/parsers.md

 ## YAML

-The `parsers.YAML` function parses for the [YAML format](/genaiscript/reference/scripts/yaml).
+The `parsers.YAML` function parses the [YAML format](/genaiscript/reference/scripts/yaml).
-YAML is more friendly to the LLM tokenizer than JSON.
-YAML is commonly used in configuration files.
+YAML is more friendly to the LLM tokenizer than JSON and is commonly used in configuration files.

 ```yaml